-You will firstly need to define the role in detail.
-Do not underestimate the value of doing this, as it will help you evaluate each candidate’s skills and experience in a more effective manner.
+Firstly, you will need to define the role in detail.
+Do not underestimate the value of doing this.
+It will help you evaluate each candidate’s skills and experience in a more effective manner.

 You will also need to ask yourself quite a few questions, such as:

 - What core skills are absolutely vital to carry out this role effectively?

 - What short-term projects will I need this candidate to work on?